P

 Origin Of The Breed

 The Pocket pitbull was developed as a cross-breed to be a smaller version of the American pitbull terrier, although their exact origin is not known.
-The first generation was believed to be a mistake and in the last 20 years, they have been purposely bred to achieve the standard look of today.
-This dog is mainly mixed with the Patterdale Terrier and the Pitbull Terrier, although to achieve an even smaller dog, there are some breeders that are combining Pitbull Terriers with Boston Terriers and French Bulldogs.
+The first generation was believed to be a mistake, and in the last 20 years, they have been purposely bred to achieve the standard look of today.
+This dog is mainly mixed with the Patterdale Terrier and the Pitbull Terrier, although to achieve an even smaller dog, there are some breeders who are combining Pitbull Terriers with Boston Terriers and French Bulldogs.

-American bully pocket dogs are well-muscled and have a lot of energy.
+American Bully pocket dogs are well-muscled and have a lot of energy.

 3 Pros And Cons Of Owning A Pocket Pitbull

-Easy to train: Easy to train: Thanks to the inherited intelligence and work ethic of the parent breeds, this pup is incredibly easy to train.More expensive:The Pocket Pitbull is not generally found in rescue shelters, due to its status as a “designer dog.”
+Easy to train: Thanks to the inherited intelligence and work ethic of the parent breeds, this pup is incredibly easy to train.More expensive: The Pocket Pitbull is not generally found in rescue shelters, due to its status as a “designer dog.”
 Their adoption price can be thousands of dollars as a puppy or adult.

-Minimal upkeep for coat:Minimal upkeep for coat: While the coat is largely influenced by the breed that this dog takes after, they usually require minimal brushing.Likes to bark: Though this dog is a great watchdog, they tend to bark whenever someone unfamiliar is around.
+Minimal upkeep for coat: While the coat is largely influenced by the breed that this dog takes after, they usually require minimal brushing.Likes to bark: Though this dog is a great watchdog, they tend to bark whenever someone unfamiliar is around.

-Concerning health issues: Since the Pocket Pitbull is a combination of two different breeds, their health issues may not be predictable if you don’t know the parents, leading the price of vet care to add up.
+Long lifespan: The average lifespan of the Pocket Pitbull is 11-13 years.Concerning health issues: Since the Pocket Pitbull is a combination of two different breeds, their health issues may not be predictable if you don’t know the parents, leading to the price of vet care adding up.

 Size And Weight

 The sizes of the Pocket Pitbulls play a major role in their categorization.
-Generally, these dogs have short hair, and they only measure about 12-16 inches tall.
+Generally, these dogs have short hair, and they only measure about 12 to 16 inches tall.
 That’s why they are also called the teacup mini Pitbull or the miniature Pitbull.
 Any Pitbull above this range of sizes, whether male or female, is no longer considered a Pocket Pitbull.
 Instead, it is then referred to as a Pitbull mix.

 At their adult weight, males and females alike are about 11-22 pounds.
 Since they are often mixed with a terrier or a similar small dog, it is difficult to say how big a puppy is.